Are you stuck getting a ton of traffic but not making nearly enough sales?!

 From there, navigate to “Audience Sources” and select “Google Ads tag”.

 Next, pick the type of data you want to be collected.

 Standard data would be sufficient for most businesses and websites.
 Collecting specific attributes or parameters would be useful if you want to personalize ads based on user behaviour.
 This is a great option if you have an e-commerce site and want to use Dynamic Remarketing ads.

 Whatever option you go with, follow the instructions and complete the setup.

 On the next screen, you’ll get your Google Ads code snippet which you need to install on your site.

-You’ll also get an Event tracking tag which will track your conversions.
-Copy the snippet and paste it in between thetags of the pages(s) you’d like to track, right after the global site tag.
+You’ll also get an Event tracking tag that will track your conversions.
+Copy the snippet and paste it in between the tags of the pages(s) you’d like to track, right after the global site tag.

 There are other options for installing the tags on your site.
 You can email the instructions to your developer, or you can easily add them to your WordPress site using Google Tag Manager.